 Due to the advice of my in-laws I had a survey completed on a property in Wool prior to retaining solicitors.
 I have been told that there is a flying freehold overhang to the house.
 Our surveyor has said that some lenders will not give a loan on a flying freehold property.

 It varies from the lender to lender.
 HSBC has different instructions for example to Halifax.
 Should you wish to telephone us we can check via the relevant mortgage company.
 If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Wool.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Wool to see if the conveyancing costs will increase in light of this.

-Are there any apps to help identify a Wool law firm on the Clydesdale conveyancing panel?
-I have a car and am willing to travel upto 10miles to meet the conveyancer.
+How do I locate a Wool solicitor on the Barnsley Building Society conveyancing panel?
+I drive a motor bike and am willing to travel upto 10miles to meet the solicitor.

-Feel free to make use of the search on this website.
-Please choose the lender and your location and you will see a number of Wool conveyancing lawyers located nearest you.
-We have detailed some Wool conveyancing firms at the bottom of this page and you can ring them to check if they are on the Clydesdale panel
+You can use the facility on this page.
+Please pick a mortgage company and your location and you will see a number of Wool conveyancing lawyers based on proximity.
+We have detailed some Wool conveyancing firms at the bottom of this page and you can telephone them to verify if they are on the Barnsley Building Society panel